ARE YOU IN YOUR 50S, 60S, OR 70S & STILL DEALING WITH ANXIETY?

 It’s something you can learn to work with.

 “Dr. Baz” for short.
-I, too, suffer from anxiety and have since I was a child.
+I, too, suffer from anxiety and have since I was a kid.

-I’m 70ish, a retired surgeon, and I know what it’s like to crave the peace of mind that you remember from long ago.
+I’m 70ish, a retired doctor, and I know what it’s like to crave the peace of mind that you remember from long ago.

-I’ve worked with therapists, undergone sleep studies, taken prescribed medication, even tried acupuncture for my various forms of anxiety, and all to no avail.
+I’ve worked with therapists, undergone sleep studies, taken prescribed medication, even tried acupuncture for my various forms of anxiety, and all helped to some degree, but they all taught me a valuable lesson: there isn’t a cure for anxiety.

-What finally helped was a set of simple practices I developed that helped me fall asleep faster and awaken more refreshed in about 4 weeks’ time.
+However, what finally helped me was a set of simple practices I developed that I could use anywhere at any time.

 Most approaches try to calm the mind directly.
 They focus on changing thoughts, controlling attention, or creating stillness through effort.